playcanvas/developer.playcanvas.com/content/en/user-manual/packs/index.md

 position: 5
 ---

-Packs define your scene.
-They are edited using the PlayCanvas Designer.
+Packs (or Scenes) define your scene.
+They are edited using the PlayCanvas Editor.

 Packs contain the Entity hierarchy which lists the order and structure of all Entities in your scene.